Pechenegs: Late history and decline

-In the 12th century, according to Byzantine historian John Kinnamos, the Pechenegs fought as mercenaries for the Byzantine Emperor Manuel I Komnenos in southern Italy against the Norman king of Sicily, William the Bad.
-A group of Pechenegs was present at the battle of Andria in 1155.
+In 1105 or 1106, Pecheneg troops were deployed to Italy in an unsuccessful effort to capture Otranto and prevent Bohemond's invasion of the Byzantine Balkans.
+Anna Komnene erroneously reports that Bohemond dragged Pecheneg prisoners in chains before Pope Paschal II to gain support for his invasion, although the respective itineraries of the two men clearly indicate that they did not meet on this occasion.
+According to the Byzantine historian John Kinnamos, the Pechenegs fought as mercenaries for the Byzantine Emperor Manuel I Komnenos in southern Italy against the Norman king of Sicily, William the Bad.
+A group of Pechenegs was present at the Battle of Andria in 1155.

 The Pechenegs as a group were last mentioned in 1168 as members of Turkic tribes known in the chronicles as the "Chorni Klobuky (Black Hats)".
-It is likely that the Pecheneg population of Hungary was decimated by the Mongol invasion of Hungary, but names of Pecheneg origin continue to be reported in official documents.
+The Pecheneg population of Hungary was likely decimated by the Mongol invasion of Hungary, but names of Pecheneg origin continue to be reported in official documents.
 The title of "Comes Bissenorum" (Count of the Pechenegs) lasted for at least another 200 years.

 In 15th-century Hungary, some people adopted the surname Besenyö (Hungarian for "Pecheneg"); they were most numerous in the county of Tolna.
 One of the earliest introductions of Islam into Eastern Europe came about through the work of an early 11th-century Muslim prisoner who was captured by the Byzantines.
 The Muslim prisoner was brought into the Besenyő territory of the Pechenegs, where he taught and converted individuals to Islam.
 In the late 12th century, Abu Hamid al-Gharnati referred to Hungarian Pechenegs – probably Muslims – living disguised as Christians.
-In the southeast of Serbia, there is a village called Pečenjevce founded by Pechenegs.
-After war with Byzantium, the remnants of the tribes found refuge in the area, where they established their settlement.
+There is a village in southeast Serbia called Pečenjevce that was founded by Pechenegs.
+After the war with Byzantium, the remnants of the tribes found refuge in the area and settled there.